dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 including all formatting.

-There is no difference between using single (') versus double (") quotes.
-The same type of quote used to start a string must be used to terminate it.
+There is no difference between using single (') versus double (") quotes. *However, the same type of quote used to start a string must be used to terminate it*.

 ### String escape codes